 Types of Manuscripts

-Original Research articles and reviews should be up to 5000 words including in-text references, but excluding abstract, keywords and the bibliographic reference list (authors should include a full word count, with their article submissions).
+Original Research Papers and Review Articles should be up to 5000 words including in-text references, but excluding abstract, keywords and the bibliographic reference list (authors should include a full word count, with their article submissions).

 At the end of the text, under a subheading "Conflict of interest statement" all authors must disclose any financial and personal relationships with other people or organisations that could inappropriately influence (bias) their work.
 Examples of potential conflicts of interest include employment, consultancies, stock ownership, honoraria, paid expert testimony, patent applications/registrations, and grants or other funding.